Amazon Web Services (AWS) has been an advocate for robust cloud security since it launched in 2006.

-As a public cloud vendor, it owns the infrastructure, physical network, hypervisor, and the enterprise own the workload OS, apps, virtual network, access to their tenant environment/account, and the data.
+As a public cloud vendor, it owns the infrastructure, physical network, and hypervisor, and the enterprise owns the workload OS, apps, virtual network, access to their tenant environment/account, and the data.

 To maintain a meticulous security posture across their cloud environments and abide by the AWS Shared Responsibility Model.

-Organizations must be disciplined about applying cloud security best practices and accompany their efforts with automated, continuous monitoring.
+Organizations must follow discipline in applying cloud security best practices and accompany their efforts with automated, continuous monitoring.

 Here are the 10 AWS Security Best Practices for Developers